Skip to content

 Character count

-As a general rule of thumb, Braze recommends keeping each line of text for both the optional title and message body to approximately 30-40 characters in a mobile push notification.
+As a best practice, Braze recommends keeping each line of text for both the optional title and message body to approximately 30-40 characters in a mobile push notification.

 Notification states